 I’ve been able to come up with a great Easter-themed singing time lesson plan utilizing resources from The Friend!
+The article I found is entitled Easter Footsteps that I adapted to incorporate primary songs!

 I’ve been racking my brain (okay and scouring the Internet, flipping through a few books, and doing some serious praying) to come up with an Easter activity that isn’t focused on the secular holiday traditions (not that I don’t love them!).